mathieu-rembauville/so_biological_pump/README.md

 # so_biological_pump

+Python scripts used to produce diatom transfer functions submitted to CLimate of the Past:
+"Southern Ocean biological pump over the last glacial cycle from new diatom transfer functions" by Rembauville and Pichat. https://egusphere.copernicus.org/preprints/2026/egusphere-2025-6347/

 1_map.py : Produces the Southern Ocean Map with fronts, sediment traps and sediment cores locations

 2_calibration.py : Calibrate the transfer functions (MLR : multiple linear regression, PLSR : partial least square regression, GBR : gradient boosting regression) using the sediment trap data to reconstruct POC fluxes and PIC:POC export ratio.